columbusjs/columbusjs.github.io/README.md

 You will need to use RVM (Ruby Version Manager) or equivalent and have the bundler gem installed.

 The Master branch is used for deployment.
-The should be set this as the default branch on github.
+The `development` branch should be set as the default branch on github.

 After first cloning this project, run: